 This trip combines hiking with an immersion into the uniqueness of this fascinating area - there is no better way to understand the this park than by foot and from a kayak.
 Some of the hikes are quite challenging in terms of length and elevation gain, and it is an excellent trip for fit intermediate and experienced hikers who like hikes of intermediate or longer length.

 The lodging on this trip will vary as much as the landscape.
-The accommodations will include a historic hotel, a bunk house, luxury tipis (they really are lovely) and a National Park lodge.
-All but the bunkhouse will be 2-bed rooms.
-Most will have en suite bathrooms although the tipis and bunkhouse will have a nearby shared bathhouse.
-There is an option at an additional cost to get a single room at some of the lodges.
-There is not a single supplement available for the entire trip.
+The accommodations will include a historic hotel, casita (little house in Spanish) and a National Park lodge.
+The lodging will have en suite bathrooms.
+The casitas will have a small kitchenette.
+There is an option at an additional cost to get a single room.
 You can select this option at registration.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.